-How to Start Investing on a Budget
+How to Start Investing on a Budget: A Beginner’s Guide

-Next up, consider a dedicated retirement plan
+Getting started – consider a dedicated retirement plan

-Individual Retirement Account
+Individual Retirement Account – a great alternative

 If you want a more flexible way to invest your money where you can access it anytime, then you’d want to open a brokerage account or a robo-advisor account.